 Entering the corridor from the west, the main office, initially known as the "master's office," is the first room on the north side and is next to the main stairway.
+This room is furnished in quartered oak, paneled high on the

-This middle room is finished in quartered oak, paneled high on the sidewalls, with plaster above.
-There is a curved seat that extends the whole length of the window on the north, which furnishes splendid light.
+Side walls, with the plaster above.
+There is a curved seat that extends the whole length of the window on the north which furnishes splendid light.
 A fireplace of green tile stands on the west side of the room with quartered oak woodwork around it.
-A large picture, gift of the class of 1914, has replaced the mirror that at one time hung above the mantel.
+The mirror that at one time hung above the mantel has been replaced by a large picture, gift of the class of 1914.
 There are also closets, a bookcase, and a lavatory in this office.
+In 1964 this office was re-equipped with modern office furniture, and the interior of the great vault was re-arranged, re-lighted and redecorated.